SAP-archive/cloud-sample-spaceflight-hana/docs/ex1_create_hana_graph.md

     ![Graph Workspace](./img/Ex1_Display_Graph.png)

     You can now see a graphical representation of all the direct flights listed in the `TECHED_FLIGHT_TRIP_EARTHROUTES` table.
-In this case the graph is centred on Amsterdam-Schipol Airport in the Netherlands.
+In this case the graph is centred on the airport with the IATA location code `AMS` (Amsterdam-Schipol Airport in the Netherlands).

     ![Earthroutes Graph](./img/Ex1_Earthroutes_Graph.png)